Thibaut3005/tim-berners-lee/README.md

 ### project objectives

-Learning my way into coding a web page in HTLM and CSS using a exsting page a exemple about Tim Berners-lee
+Learning my way into coding a web page in HTLM and CSS using a exsting page about Tim Berners-lee as a exemple

 ### Method